-Dimitrios Karampinos is a Group Leader in the Department of Diagnostic and Interventional Radiology in TUM, leading the BMRR Group since September 2012.
+Dimitrios Karampinos is an Assistant Professor of Experimental Magnetic Resonance Imaging in the TUM Faculty of Medicine and a faculty member of the Munich School of Bioengineering.
+He has been leading the BMRR Group in the Department of Diagnostic and Interventional Radiology in TUM, since September 2012.
 He received his Diploma with honors from the Department of Mechanical Engineering in the National Technical University of Athens in 2003.
 In 2008, he received his Ph.D. from the Department of Mechanical Science and Engineering in the University of Illinois at Urbana-Champaign.
 Between 2009 and 2012, he was a Postdoctoral Research Scholar in the Musculoskeletal Quantitative Imaging Research Group of the Department of Radiology and Biomedical Imaging in the University of California, San Francisco.
 He completed his Habilitation in Medical Physics at TUM in March 2016.
-Dimitris is a TUM Junior Fellow, a Junior Fellow of the International Society of Magnetic Resonance in Medicine (ISMRM) and recipient of a European Research Council Research (ERC) Starting Grant.
+Dimitris is a Junior Fellow of the International Society of Magnetic Resonance in Medicine (ISMRM) and recipient of a European Research Council Research (ERC) Starting Grant.

 Daniela Franz joined the group in summer 2015.
 She is currently doing her residency at the Department of Diagnostic and Interventional Radiology at TUM’s Klinikum rechts der Isar, after obtaining her medical degree at TUM in 2012.
 She earned her doctorate degree in August 2015.
 In summer 2016, she worked as a research fellow at the Department of Radiology at Memorial Sloan Kettering Cancer Center, New York, USA, for three months.
 During her residency she started working on MR imaging of brown adipose tissue.
 Her current work is focusing on metabolic imaging with an emphasis on adipose tissue imaging.
 Having a clinical background, she prepares and coordinates clinical studies.